dagwieers/asciidoc-vim/README.txt

 Dag Wieers <dag@wieers.com>

+== Difference with 'official' syntax file
+While this syntax file was independently developed, it was later merged with improved regular expressions taken from the upstream syntax file.

+ - Bold is *bold*, Emphasize is _italic_
+ - Document title stands out (in bold)
+ - Titles are underlined
+ - Better and more colors facilitate reading and editing
+ - Links and email addresses are underlined
+ - Admonitions look nicer

 == Installing the asciidoc.vim file
 Put the _asciidoc.vim_ syntax file in your home directory at _~/.vim/syntax/asciidoc.vim_.
 That should be sufficient to have AsciiDoc